apache/incubator-graphar/docs/libraries/cpp/getting-started.md

 located inside the test data contains an example of the edge information file.

-In GAR format, separate data files are used to store the structure (called adjList) and the properties for edges.
+In GraphAr format, separate data files are used to store the structure (called adjList) and the properties for edges.
 The adjList type can be either of **unordered_by_source**, **unordered_by_dest**, **ordered_by_source** or **ordered_by_dest**.
 For a specific